ixdarlan/ixdarlan/readme.md

 ## ᴀʙᴏᴜᴛ ᴍᴇ

 - 📓 _Atualmente estudante de Ciências da Computação na UNIFESO_
-- 🌑 _Minha meta para 2022 focar mais em projetos mais básico e montar um bom portfolio_
-- 🕷️ _Estudando Python e JAVA_
+- 🕷️ _Estudando JAVA, POO, Lógica de Programação_

 >It's fine to celebrate success but it is more important to heed the lessons of failure.